 THE IMPLICATIONS OF A DUAL COURT SYSTEM

 From an individual’s perspective, the dual court system has both benefits and drawbacks.
-On the plus side, each person has more than just one court system ready to protect his or her rights.
+On the plus side, each person has more than just one court system ready to protect that individual's rights.
 The dual court system provides alternate venues in which to appeal for assistance, as Ernesto Miranda’s case illustrates.
 The U.S. Supreme Court found for Miranda an extension of his Fifth Amendment protections—a constitutional right to remain silent when faced with police questioning.
 It was a right he could not get solely from the state courts in Arizona, but one those courts had to honor nonetheless.

 State courts vary in the degree to which they take on certain types of cases or issues, give access to particular groups, or promote certain interests.
 If a particular issue or topic is not taken up in one place, it may be handled in another, giving rise to many different opportunities for an interest to be heard somewhere across the nation.
 In their research, Paul Brace and Melinda Hall found that state courts are important instruments of democracy because they provide different alternatives and varying arenas for political access.
-They wrote, “Regarding courts, one size does not fit all, and the republic has survived in part because federalism allows these critical variations.”31
+They wrote, “Regarding courts, one size does not fit all, and the republic has survived in part because federalism allows these critical variations.”33

 But the existence of the dual court system and variations across the states and nation also mean that there are different courts in which a person could face charges for a crime or for a violation of another person’s rights.
 Except for the fact that the U.S. Constitution binds judges and justices in all the courts, it is state law that governs the authority of state courts, so judicial rulings about what is legal or illegal may differ from state to state.
 These differences are particularly pronounced when the laws across the states and the nation are not the same, as we see with marijuana laws today.